-There’s a lot of information about questions to ask prospective SEO providers to ensure that they’re an ethical and capable provider, but I’ve only recently noticed how little information there is regarding people that are currently engaged in business with providers.
+There’s a lot of information about questions to ask a prospective SEO provider to ensure that they’re ethical and capable.
+But, I’ve only recently noticed how little information there is regarding people that are currently engaged in business with providers.

-With each increasingly intelligent algorithm update, Google is able to steadily “shake off” more and more of the poor quality work that many SEO agencies employ.
-Unfortunately the average business owner has no clue of knowing if their site may be on the chopping block, or that such a problem could even exist.
+With each increasingly intelligent algorithm update, Google is able to steadily “shake off” more and more of the poor quality work that many SEO agencies implement.
+Unfortunately, the average business owner has no clue if their site may be on the chopping block, or that such a problem could even exist.
 With this in mind, if you are a business owner that uses an SEO company to help promote your business, these are questions that you need to ask your provider…ASAP.

 This will stop an agency in their tracks.
 If they’re not familiar enough with your campaign to tell you this answer off the top of their head, something’s wrong.
 Anyone can tell you what they’re going to do, but not everyone can tell you the extent of what they’ve already done and why.
-A good answer would sound something like this:
+The right answer would sound something like this:

 “Since the main KPI for this campaign was newsletter subscriptions, we used content marketing to get this accomplished.
 We made relationships with community bloggers and popular websites that are closely related to your niche to help get our content out to the target demographic.”